 6:15 pm: We sit down to a family meal most nights.
 My older son always joins us but we’re still working on getting the younger one to take part.
 A lot of times he’s there in the kitchen with us, but can’t sit still at the table and won’t eat what we’ve prepared.

 7:30 pm: After I’ve cleaned all the dishes and given the kitchen a thorough scrub-down, we all head upstairs to start the process of getting ready for bed.
 The kids go in the bath, their clothes are laid out for the next day, and they get into their jammies (and so do I!) and get their teeth brushed.

 8:15 pm: I’ve been reading to them on my iPad.
 I really like how ebooks cut down on expense and clutter, and also allow me to read to them with the lights out.

 9:30 pm: By now they’re probably asleep, so I grab my laptop and lounge out on my bed, check emails again, and do some more reading and social media scheduling.
 I try to keep it on the lighter side so I can just unwind.
-A lot of times I use this time to look for recipe inspiration, take a few notes, etc. Mr. Allie is usually beside me in bed, and I’m half-watching a show with him and we’re catching up with each other.
+A lot of times I use this time to look for recipe inspiration, take a few notes, etc. My husband is usually beside me in bed, and I’m half-watching a show with him and we’re catching up with each other.
 We’re both out cold by 11:30 and then the whole thing starts again the next day!

 Peach Blueberry Pot Pies